 Remember, the search for a good Franklin attorney doesn't end with those listed on this page.
-You should also research your Medical Malpractice Lawyer options in Milwaukee, Racine, Brookfield, Waukesha, or even Butler.
+You should also research your Medical Malpractice Lawyer options in Greendale, Hales Corners, Milwaukee, Oak Creek, or even Caledonia.

 LawInfo strives to connect you with the best possible legal representation.
 One additional verification measure toward helping you identify an attorney that is worthy of your trust and confidence is the Lead Counsel verification badge seen throughout the LawInfo directory and within individual attorney profiles.
 The Lead Counsel verification rating indicates that an attorney has: